SverreNystad/transformer/README.md

 ## Prerequisites

 - Ensure that git is installed on your machine.
 [Download Git](https://git-scm.com/downloads)
-- Python 3.10 or higher is required for the backend.
+- Python 3.11 or higher is required for the model.
 [Download Python](https://www.python.org/downloads/)
 - CUDA Toolkit (optional): For GPU acceleration with PyTorch

 ## Installation